 - Utility of the Dictionary of Occupational Titles (DOT)

 - Data source or method to estimate the numbers of jobs by DOT code.

 In her reply (paragraph 2), she stated that "The DOT is no longer in use by the Bureau of Labor Statistics, and we do regard it as obsolete since much of the information contained in the most recent version is based on research conducted at least two decades ago."
 In paragraph 5, she also stated "We are not aware of any data source or methodology for reliably determining the number of jobs by DOT code."
 This letter has been cited in a considerable number of Social Security disability claims in attempts to discredit both the use of the DOT in the claims decision process and the use of Job Browser Pro methodology for estimating job numbers to the DOT level.

 On the first point, note that the the BLS comment is only in regards to its use for the purposes of the BLS (implied).
 However, the Social Security Administation (SSA) recognizes and continues to use the DOT as an authoritative resource in the disability claims process.
 In fact, SSA has expressly rejected O*NET as a suitable replacement for the DOT for a number of important reasons.
-SSA is currently funding an effort to collect information at the SOC level (the Occupational Requirement Survey), but useful data from this effort will not likely be available until 2018 or 2019.
+SSA is currently funding an effort to collect information at the SOC level (the Occupational Requirement Survey), but useful data from this effort was not available until 2019.
 Many issues remain to be resolved in the process of migrating to admittedly more current, but far more highly aggregated data.
 SkillTRAN is carefully monitoring this process and has integrated both the first wave of ORS data (2016-2018) and the second wave (2019-2023) into its products.